geekodour/gitpushblog/README.md

 - `meta.blog_theme` : Name of the directory inside `/themes` to use as the theme
 - `meta.engine` : This should be `nunjucks` as that's the only templating engine that's supported as of now.
 - `meta.userpage` : should be set to true if blog is a `userpage`
-- `meta.baseurl` : `/<repo_name>`, it is required for repopages, for user pages it's just `/`, read [more about baseurl](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/)
+- `meta.baseurl` : `"/<repo_name>"`, it is required for `repopages`, for `userpages` set it to `""`, read [more about baseurl](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/)

 - `username` : github username
-- `author` : github username basically. explanation: github-blog-api filters issues based on author, so if someone else creates an issue, only the ones you created will show up.
+- `author` : github username.
+explanation: github-blog-api filters issues based on author, so if someone else creates an issue, only the ones you created will show up.
-- `repo` : name of the repository, where you want gitpushblog to be.
+- `repo` : `<repo_name>`, name of the repository, where you want gitpushblog to be.
 - `posts_per_page` : number of posts to fetch at once (max 100), used by static generator and javascript in the theme
 - `comments_per_page` : number of comments to fetch at once (max 100), used by static generator and javascript in the theme